 Maybe I can merge these two settings into one.

 I don't know much about Buck Rogers but ordered S1 on DVD.
-I liked the white uniform I saw images of.
+I liked the white uniforms that I saw images of.
 The Buster Crabbe series might be interesting to check out too.

 I saw parts of the original TV series first and didn't like it much.
 When the new one came out I rather liked it at first, but soon it felt... attenuated and flailing.